Carlos Slim: Personal life

+Family

 Slim's father, Khalil Salim Haddad Aglamaz, was born on 17 July 1888 in Jezzine, Lebanon (then part of the Ottoman Empire).
 In 1902, at the age of 14, Haddad emigrated to Mexico alone, and later changed his name to Julián Slim Haddad.
 It was not uncommon for Lebanese children to be sent abroad before they reached the age of 15 to avoid being conscripted into the Ottoman Army, and four of Haddad's older brothers were already living in Mexico at the time of his arrival.

 In 1911, Julián established a dry goods retail store, La Estrella de Oriente (The Star of the Orient).
-By 1921, he had begun investing in real estate in the flourishing commercial district of Mexico City where Julián acquired prime Mexican real estate at fire sale prices and in the Zocalo District during the 1910–17 Mexican Revolution.
-By 1922, Julián's net worth reached $1,012,258 pesos, diversified among various assets including real estate, privately-controlled businesses and stocks.
+By 1921, he had begun investing in real estate in the flourishing commercial district of Mexico City where Julián acquired prime Mexican real estate at fire sale prices and in the Zocalo District during the 1910–1917 Mexican Revolution.
+By 1922, Julián's net worth reached $1,012,258 pesos, shrewdly diversified among a vast array of various cash flow-producing assets that included large swathes incoming-producing investment-grade real estate, a multifarious assemblage of privately controlled businesses, and stocks.

 In August 1926, Julián Slim married Linda Helú Atta.
 Linda, of Lebanese ancestry, was born in Parral, Chihuahua.
 Her parents had immigrated to Mexico from Lebanon in the late 19th century.
 Upon immigrating to Mexico, her parents founded one of the first Arabic-language magazines for the Lebanese-Mexican community, using a printing press they had brought with them.
-Julian and Linda had six children: Nour, Alma, Julián, José, Carlos, and Linda.
+Julián and Linda had six children: Nour, Alma, Julián, José, Carlos, and Linda.
 Julián senior died in 1953, when Carlos was 13 years old.

-Julian's major successful business ventures and investment undertakings became the source of considerable wealth for himself and his family.
+Julian's panoply of successful business ventures and investment undertakings became the source of considerable wealth for himself and his family.
 As a prominent businessman and wealthy investor who remained a reputable pillar within the Lebanese Mexican community, Julian was known for his shrewd business acumen and his astute knack when making investments during bad economic cycles (which occurred frequently in Mexico).
 Julián was known for his business savvy, strong work ethic, and commitment to traditional Lebanese moral values.

 In February 2011, Julian, the oldest brother of Carlos, died aged 74.
 He was an active businessman and worked in one of Mexico's top intelligence agencies.